lbechberger/LearningPsychologicalSpaces/README.md

 ```
 It takes the following optional arguments:
 - `-o` or `--output_file`: If an output file is given, the results are appended to this file in CSV style.
+- `-b` or `--baseline`: Ony if this flag is set, the script will also estimate the expected values of randomly drawn points.
 - `-r` or `--repetitions`: Determines the number of repetitions used when sampling from the baselines.
 Defaults to 20.
 More samples means more accurate estimation, but longer runtime.